-• For income tax purposes, if the seller is an individual, a contribution in kind implies a taxation of the capital gains achieved by the transferor.
+For income tax purposes, if the seller is an individual, a contribution in kind implies a taxation of the capital gains achieved by the transferor.
 Capital gains are determined as the difference between the market value of the assets which are contributed and the cost incurred by the transferor to purchase such assets.
-Income taxes are levied by applying progressive income tax rates from 23% up to 43% (when the seller is an Italian individual or an Italian partnership) on the capital gains.
-If the seller is a joint stock company or a limited liability company, the contribution of a business as a going concern between companies resident in Italy, or between foreign entities provided that the going concern is located in Italy, may be effectuated without any taxation for the transferor ("tax neutral contribution" or "TNC").
-In the case of TNC, the transferee may opt to increase the value of the received asset, up to their market value, by paying a lump-sum tax from 12% up to 16% on the increased asset values.
+Income taxes are levied by applying progressive income tax rates from 23 per cent up to 43 per cent (when the seller is an Italian individual or an Italian partnership) on the capital gains.

+If the seller is a joint stock company or a limited liability company, the contribution of a business as a going concern between companies resident in Italy, or between foreign entities provided that the going concern is located in Italy, may be effectuated without any taxation for the transferor (tax neutral contribution or TNC).
+In the case of TNC, the transferee may opt to increase the value of the received asset, up to their market value, by paying a lump-sum tax from 12 per cent up to 16 per cent on the increased asset values.
 Furthermore, in the case of TNC, the transferor may avail itself of PEX in connection with the subsequent sale, if any, of the participation held in the transferee.
 In such a case, the 12-month period needed to apply PEX can be computed by including the period along which the going concern was carried on by the transferor.

-- For VAT purposes, a contribution of a going concern is excluded from the application of VAT. - For Registration tax purposes, a contribution of a going concern is subject to a Registration tax equal to Euro 200.00. - For cadastral and mortgage tax purposes, real estate transferred with the going concern is subject to the application of cadastral and mortgage taxes equal to Euro 400.00.
+A contribution of a going concern is excluded from the application of VAT.
+A contribution of a going concern is subject to a registration tax equal to \notin 200.
+Real estate transferred with the going concern is subject to the application of cadastral and mortgage taxes equal to \notin 400.